CATALPAresearch/mod_headline/readme.md

 # Development
-Run `grunt` in order to compile and minify the stylesheets stored in the css-folder. g
+Run `grunt` in order to compile and minify the stylesheets stored in the css-folder. f